ucl-codec/cloud_infrastructure/docs/deployment-machine-setup.md

 It strongly recommended that you use nvm to install/manage node and do not install node directly.
 - Install nvm
   - macOS note: you can install nvm through homebrew.
 Install homebrew if necessary and then run `brew install nvm`.
 Make sure you follow the additional instructions - you need to modify your .zshrc file if you are using zsh shell which is default on new macs.
 If you are using bash, modify .bash_profile instead.
 You then need to open a new terminal window, or source .zshrc or .bash_profile before continuing in the current window.
-- Use nvm to install latest LTS version of node
+- Use nvm to install the latest LTS version of node
    ```bash
     nvm install --lts
    ```